Advancing early language acquisition for deaf children through quality educational programming in American Sign Language.

 Mister Rogers' ASL Friends

 Mister Rogers’ Neighborhood (MRN) was the longest-running children’s television program broadcast in the United States for over 30 years from 1967-2001 on Public Broadcasting Service (PBS).
+In 2019, MRN celebrated its 50th Anniversary!

-Mister Rogers modeled language by pairing words with concrete items, such as pointing to the fish while discussing feeding the fish.
+Mister Rogers modeled language by pairing words with concrete items, such as pointing to the fish while discussing feeding the fish

-Promotes self-esteem and unity among diverse groups of people
+Promoted self-esteem and unity among diverse groups of people

 - Creator, song/script writer, pianist, and puppeteer

-- Ordained Presbyterian minister
+- Ordained Presbyterian Minister

 - Born in Latrobe, Pennsylvania 1928